-Using those questions as guides, craft a strong and meaningful vision that you, your workers and your customers will believe in.
+Using those questions as guides, craft a strong and meaningful vision that you, your workers, and your customers will believe in.

 Make sure that vision is consistently communicated and apparent in every aspect of the design of your product.

-Ultimately, as Sinek puts it,
+As Sinek puts it,

 “People don’t buy what you do; they buy why you do it.”